lynnlangit/Spark-Scala-EKS/README.md

 # Scala Spark Docker Example

-This example shows:
+This example includes:

-* A simple Spark/Scala ML example docker container
+* A Spark/Scala ML example docker container
-* Can rbe un locally
+* Can be run locally (instructions below)
-* Can be run on AWS EKS (Kubernetes) or Sagemaker & S3 (no EMR needed)
+* Can be run on AWS EKS (Kubernetes) & S3 (no EMR needed)
-* `AWS-Setup-Guide-Spark-EKS.md` lists setup steps for Spark on AWS EKS
+    * `AWS-Setup-Guide-Spark-EKS.md`-  lists setup steps for Spark on AWS EKS
-* `EKS-setup-notes.md` lists additional setup notes for Spark on AWS EKS
+    * `EKS-setup-notes.md` - lists additional setup notes for Spark on AWS EKS

 ----